Find out more & book online at 3btraining.com

 This course is delivered over three days of theory and practical training.

-The three days are designed to give a substantial and detailed look at scaffolding safety and health.
+The BSI course is designed to give a substantial and detailed look at scaffolding safety and health.

 This course is accredited by the Construction Industry Scaffolders Record Scheme (CISRS).

-On completion of the course, you will receive a certificate 6-8 weeks after the end date and will be able to apply for the CISRS Basic Scaffold Inspection card.
+On completion of the course, you will receive a certificate 6-8 weeks after the end date.
+You can then apply for the CISRS Basic Scaffold Inspection card.

 To apply for your card, you must complete the Health, Safety and Environment test or provide a valid exemption.

-The term “basic” refers to the type of scaffold inspections the course covers — focusing on standard scaffold structures built to recognised designs, not complex or bespoke structures.
+The term “basic” refers to the type of scaffold inspections the course covers.
+It focuses on standard scaffold structures built to recognised designs, not complex or bespoke structures.
 It does not mean that the course is aimed at beginners.

 Enquire to receive a quote for in-house training.